rutujads-1/ecommerce-marketing-funnel-analysis/README.md

-Between 2012 and 2014, the business recorded **409K website sessions**, generating **27K orders** and **$1.6M in gross revenue**. **Paid Search** emerged as the dominant acquisition channel, contributing approximately **81%** of total website traffic.
+Between 2012 and 2014, the business recorded approximately **409K website sessions**, resulting in **27K orders** and **$1.6M in gross revenue**.
+Paid Search was the dominant acquisition channel, accounting for roughly **81%** of total website traffic.

-As website traffic increased over this period, both orders and conversion rates improved year-over-year, indicating that growth in traffic translated into meaningful business outcomes.

-Orders scaled proportionally with sessions, and key acquisition channels maintained stable or improving conversion performance across years.
+Website sessions increased steadily over the three-year period, coinciding with new product launches.
+Importantly, order volumes scaled proportionally with traffic growth, indicating that higher session volumes translated into tangible business outcomes rather than superficial traffic gains.

+Across acquisition channels, overall conversion performance  improved year over year, suggesting that traffic quality was maintained as the business scaled.

+A pronounced surge in both sessions and orders was consistently observed during the Q3–Q4 period across all years.
+I hypothesize this pattern is driven by holiday season demand, supported by the fact that conversion rates during Q3–Q4 either increased or remained stable, indicating sustained user intent.
+This trend was particularly evident in Paid Search, the primary traffic driver, which suggests an influx of higher-intent users toward year-end.

-This demonstrates that traffic growth did not dilute user intent and **suggests** that the business successfully attracted and converted high-intent users as scale increased.
+Overall, the data suggests that traffic growth did not dilute user intent.
+Instead, the business appears to have successfully scaled acquisition while continuing to attract and convert high-intent customers, particularly during peak seasonal periods.

 Given the strong year-over-year growth in traffic, orders, and conversion rate — alongside the heavy reliance on paid search which raises questions around efficiency, scalibility and dependency risk — the next step is to evaluate performance at the acquisition channel level.